rithvikmahin/OpenFlights/README.md

+# Premise
+Given the OpenFlights dataset of airports and airport routes or a similarly formatted file, this program can find the shortest non-direct path between 2 airports using an A* search or the 10 most popular airports from a given starting point using the PageRank algorithm.

 # Running the main project
 1) In order to build this project, enter "make" into the terminal from the root directory of the project;
 2) After it has compiled, run ./main to start the project.